Task Manager - Advanced (Excel) Step by Step User Guide

 There are two additional columns available where you can enter any information you would like (Optional) to track for each task occurrence.

-The Calendar view provides the 7 day view of task occurrences and their status values.
+The Calendar view provides a Monthly and a 7-day view of task occurrences and their status values.
 They are color coded for easier understanding.
-You can change the FROM date and view any 7 consecutive days at a time.
+You can change the month and week as per your preference.
+You can view a list of 10 tasks at a time for each day in the Monthly view.

 Report sheet lists all task occurrences and their status.
 You can filter the table by the fields shown.
 Please do not sort the table because that would modify the calculations and will lead to incorrect data.